Perplexity Stock: Searching for Hints of a Perplexity IPO

 Valuation

-The latest confirmed Perplexity valuation is $9 billion based on a funding round that was closed in December 2024.
+The latest confirmed Perplexity valuation is $20 billion based on the Series E extension funding round that closed in September 2025.

-Perplexity has raised more than $400 million in venture capital funds to date.
+Perplexity has raised more than $1.6 billion in venture capital funds to date.

 How to Invest in Perplexity Stock